-1. Fighting.
+- 1. Fighting.
 If a fight also constitutes a physical assault, the student is also subject to discipline pursuant to the provision of this Disciplinary Code of Conduct pertaining to Physical Assault.

-1st offense: 3 days (dependent on degree of violence, may be any length of suspension, up to and including recommendation for expulsion)

-2nd offense: 3-5 days (dependent on degree of violence may be any length of suspension, up to and including recommendation for expulsion)

-3rd offense: 5-10 days (dependent on degree of violence may be any length of suspension, up to and including recommendation for expulsion)
+- a.
+Conference, Suspension (1-10 days), or possible expulsion, based on the degree of violence.

-Inform local police in most cases and whenever blood is drawn (due to state law).
+- b.
+Inform local police in all cases.

-2. Forgery and/or possession of school forms or falsifying phone calls:
+- 2. Forgery and/or possession of school forms or falsifying phone calls:

-1st offense: 1-3 days 2nd offense: 3-10 days 3rd offense: 3-10 days
+- 1st offense: 1-3 days

+- 2nd offense: 3-10 days

+- 3rd offense: 3-10 days

-3. Use of obscene or abusive language or materials: This includes possession or distribution of pornographic or otherwise sexually offensive material as well as racist, homophobic or sexist verbage or material either in physical nature or virtually.
+- 3. Use of obscene or abusive language or materials: This includes possession or distribution of pornographic or otherwise sexually offensive material as well as racist, homophobic or sexist verbage or material either in physical nature or virtually.

-1st offense: administrative conference, detention, Saturday School or 1-10 days
+- 1st offense: administrative conference, detention, Saturday School or 1-10 days

-2nd offense: 5-10 days
+- 2nd offense: 5-10 days

-3rd offense: 10 days with possible expulsion.
+- 3rd offense: 10 days with possible expulsion.

-Possible contact with local police.
+- Possible contact with local police.

-4. Insubordination: Refusal to obey established and well-defined rules and school regulations; refusal to obey reasonable directions or instructions of school personnel; refusal to identify self to school personnel.
+- 4. Insubordination: Refusal to obey established and well-defined rules and school regulations; refusal to obey reasonable directions or instructions of school personnel; refusal to identify self to school personnel.
 This includes being in an unauthorized area; refusal to leave school grounds at the request of authorized personnel; and/or any failure to cooperate with school personnel in the reasonable exercise of their duties.
 Walking out of class without permission from the teacher will be handled under this category.

-1st offense: 1-3 days 2nd offense: 5 days
+- 1st offense: 1-3 days

+- 2nd offense: 5 days

-3rd offense: 10 days with possible referral to the superintendent for expulsion
+- 3rd offense: 10 days with possible referral to the superintendent for expulsion

-Possible contact with local police.
+- Possible contact with local police.